Fiyinfoluwa-awe/darey.io-pbl/Project17_Implementing_CICD_Pipeline_for_Terraform_using_jenkins.md

 I will be implementing  a seamless CI/CD pipeline for Terraform using Jenkins int this project, enabling automated testing, deployment, and management of infrastructure-as-code with ease.

-## Introduction to CI/CD and its importnave in software development
+## Introduction to CI/CD and its importance in software development

 In today's rapidly evolving IT landscape, efficient and reliable deployment of infrastructure is paramount.
 Continuous Integration and Continuous Deployment (CI/CD) have emerged as indispensable practices, fostering automation and agility in the software development lifecycle.
 In this project, we will explore the powerful combination of Terraform, a leading Infrastructure as Code (IaC) tool, and Jenkins, a widely used automation server, to streamline and enhance infrastructure deployment workflows.